eriktim/openapi-elm/book/generator/example.md

 As an exercise try any of the following:

 * Add the diameter and edited timestamp of each planet to the table;
-* Make a custom command to fetch all the planets (without pagination) and show them in the table;
+* Make each table row navigate to a new page where you fetch the data for that planet only;
-* Make each planet navigate to a new page where you fetch the data for that planet only.
+* Fetch all data from all planets and show them in the table (without pagination).